So many people have been wondering if the Husky will make a good service dog.

 We will therefore need the dog to be:

 Of a non-aggressive nature, to avoid a situation of conflict between the dog and another one of his congeners, or even another human being, which the disabled master could potentially not manage, looking at this, Huskies don’t fall in line because of their aggressive nature and stubbornness.

 A good ability to learn, to be able to instill in him all the complex and unusual orders that a “classic” dog could not or would have great difficulty learning, and thus be able to help his master at best with his handicap,

 Very good responsiveness to sounds and other signals sent by its master.
-This is a very high important point, since a hearing-impaired master for example will not necessarily be able to be understood with words that most masters can use daily to communicate with their dog.
+This is a very high important point since a hearing-impaired master for example, will not necessarily be able to be understood words that most masters can use daily to communicate with their dogs.

-Dog breeds were therefore selected according to these criteria; after all a training process, they are perfectly capable of fulfilling all these requirements.
+Dog breeds were therefore selected according to these criteria; after training, they are perfectly capable of fulfilling all these requirements.

-The main breeds used are therefore the Labrador, Golden Retriever, Belgian Malinois and Alaskan Malamute, the husky not inclusive, do you know why?
-Read on.
+The main breeds used are the Labrador, Golden Retriever, Belgian Malinois, and Alaskan Malamute; the husky is omitted.
+Do you know why?

 What Types of Disabilities Are Service Dogs Used For?
 What Needs Do They Meet?

 As said above, a service dog must be trained and adapt to the type of handicap of its owner.
 These dogs are used in many situations: